Posts

 • BAM general: the theology of BAM and an understanding of how to make a spiritual impact while operating a business, plus access to a BAM network

-• Country/Region specific: language, culture, worldview, local religion, local political, social or environmental issues, local business practices and law; plus the local spiritual dynamics, the status & challenges of the local church, and an awareness of what God is doing in the region
+• Country/Region specific: language, culture, worldview, local religion, local political, social or environmental issues, local business practices and law; plus the local spiritual dynamics, the status abd challenges of the local church, and an awareness of what God is doing in the region

 • Personal/Family: emotional intelligence, strong personal spiritual life, character, care for family members, marital strength, physical health and habits